 You can meet one-on-one with a writing specialist from Henderson Community College!
 Get help with papers, resumes, cover letters, and creative writing.
 The writing specialist services will be available for high school seniors entering college in the fall and adults only.
 To make an appointment, please call the library at 270.826.3712.
 Walk-ins welcome, too!

-During tax season (January 1 - April 15), the Library provides free federal tax forms and instruction booklets to the public until supplies run out.
+During tax season (January 1 - April 15), the Library provides free federal tax forms to the public until supplies run out.
 Patrons may also print tax forms from the following web sites: for federal tax forms, http://www.irs.gov; for Kentucky tax forms, http://revenue.ky.gov/forms.
 The Kentucky Department of Revenue no longer provides free tax forms to libraries.
 Patrons must download the forms or call 502-564-3658 for mailed forms.

 If you are a teacher or educator, you are encouraged to take advantage of our many free services, including a wealth of homework and educational tools on our website.